tetrahydroc/vostok-mod-loader/README.md

 This repo uses **Conventional Commits** to drive automatic version bumps and changelog generation via [release-please](https://github.com/googleapis/release-please).
 When a PR merges to `master`, release-please opens a follow-up PR that bumps the version in `modloader.gd` and updates `CHANGELOG.md`.
 Merging that PR creates the git tag and GitHub Release.

+### Branches

+- **`development`**: target for all contributor PRs.
+Feature branches merge here via squash (keeps each PR as a single clean conventional commit).
+- **`master`** : release branch.
+Only maintainer PRs from `development → master` land here, via rebase-merge so every individual commit is preserved for release-please to read.

+In other words: if you're contributing, open your PR against `development`.
+Maintainers batch accumulated work into a PR to `master` when it's time to cut a release.

 ### PR titles

 The PR title becomes the commit title on merge (squash) or lands as-is (rebase).
 It needs to follow this format: